Kyle-Jeynes/Laravel-Dockerized/index.md

 docker-compose up -d --force-recreate # recreate with new changes
 ```

 If you would like the logs to still write to `stdout`, you can run `tail -f` on the `access.log` in the nginx container.
+Or just use `docker exec -it laravel_fail2ban_1 /bin/bash -c 'tail -f /var/log/access.log'`